jumpstarter-io/wp-jumpstarter/README.md

-Wordpress Jumpstarter
+WordPress Jumpstarter
 =====================

-The official Jumpstarter plugin for Wordpress integration.
-It primarily allows you to sell Themes without writing any extra code for Wordpress.
+The official Jumpstarter plugin for WordPress integration.
+It primarily allows you to sell Themes without writing any extra code for WordPress.

 Read [the getting started guide here](https://github.com/jumpstarter-io/help/wiki/Getting-Started:-PHP-&-Wordpress-With-Jumpstarter-Console).